Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Spring 2024 Instructor: Russell E. Hamill III Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Cortney Fisher Co-Instructor: View: Syllabus

 General principles and theories of criminal procedure.
 Due process.
 Arrest, search and seizure.
 Recent developments.
 Study and evaluation of evidence and proof